Throw a Pool Party That Makes a Big Splash

 Pick a day when most people are free, weekends usually work best because kids don’t have school and grown-ups aren’t working.
 Saturdays are a great choice since people can stay a little longer and don’t have to rush home.

-For the time, consider the weather.
+When picking a time, consider the weather.
 If it’s really hot in your area, plan the party in the late afternoon, like around 3 or 4 PM.
 That way, the sun isn’t too strong, but it’s still warm enough to swim.
 If your pool has lights, you could even stretch the party into the evening for a cool night swim.

 Also, check if anything else is happening that day, like sports games, so your friends don’t have to choose between events.
 Or you can combine both and set up a screen near the pool area for people to enjoy both.